This FAQ is compiled by the Gilles Detillieux of the SCRC, based on

 new ABF2 file format which is completely incompatible with the File Support

-Pack we've used, so even the latest axon2run will not recognize these files.
+Pack we've used, so anything but the latest axon2run will not recognize these files.

-If you use version 10, you must save your files in version 9 format.
+latest version of the SCRC analysis software, you must save your ABF files in

-These version 9 format files will be ABF floating point data, which the
+These version 9 format files can be ABF floating point data, which recent

 For older versions of axon2run, you'll need to reopen the version 9 file

-in Axoscope 9, and save as binary integer.
+in Axoscope 9, and save as binary integer, or save as ABF v1.8

 In version 10.1 and later of Axoscope, you can directly "Save As" or